chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 right identity for `Append`".

 In arithmetic, `Empty` would be `0` and `Append` would be `+`.
-For the boolean algebra, `Empty` would be `False` and `Append` would be `∧`, the logical conjunction AND.
+For the boolean algebra, `Empty` would be `False` and `Append` would be `∨`, the logical disjunction OR.
 The rules should then be familiar to anyone:

 Rule           | Translation
 -------------- | ---------------------------------------------------------------